Mads-Clausen/TextEditor/README.md

 For information about how to install and set up SDL and SDL_ttf, visit http://lazyfoo.net/SDL_tutorials/lesson01/index.php

-How to compile on any platform(assuming you have Code::Blocks installed and cofigured, and that you have installed SDL correctly)
+Compilation instructions.
+These assume you have Code::Blocks installed and cofigured, and that you have installed SDL correctly:

 * Open the file 'TextEditor.cbp' in Code::Blocks(File -> Open -> TextEditor.cbp).
 * Go to "Settings -> Compiler & Debugger"